thesillypeanut-zz/online-marketplace-api/README.md

 # Online Marketplace API

-A barebone server side web API that uses CRUD operations to query and simulate transactions in an online marketplace, built using the Flask microframework and postgreSQL database.
+A simple server side web API that uses CRUD operations to query products and simulate shopping cart transactions in an online marketplace, built using the Flask microframework and SQLite database.

 ## Requirements